 However, if you spend a lot of time outside, you just might end up with a case of poison ivy.

-Plants in the poison ivy family are found in just about every state in the Continental U.S., and the plant itself is very hard to get rid of.
+Plants in the poison ivy family are found in just about every state in the continental U.S., and they are very hard to get rid of.

-The poison ivy rash is caused from contact with the oily resin called urushiol, which can be found on the leaves, stems, flowers and roots of the plant.
-You can get the rash from direct or indirect contact with the plant, so even petting your dog after he ran through the woods can result in a rash.
+The poison ivy rash is caused from contact with the oily resin called urushiol, which can be found all over the plant: on the leaves, stems, flowers and roots.
+You can get the rash from direct or indirect contact with the plant, so even petting your dog after he runs through the woods can result in a rash.

 The rash is characterized by redness, swelling, itchiness and small or large blisters, often along a line where the plant touches your skin.